zt07/Zos/README.md

 # Zos (Z Operating System)
-A hobby Operating System I am wokring on for fun
+A hobby Operating System I am wokring on for fun.
+Currently its basically the BareBones on `https://wiki.osdev.org/Bare_Bones`

 # Installation and use:
 * Open a terminal where you want to store the operating system.